tonymichaelhead/furestveil/factions/cellar-rats.md

 ---

 ## The Cellar Rats
 Miscreant students at Fürestveil University who fancy themselves a "gang" and commit petty crime.
 They have claimed the shoddy [Wine Cellar]({% link the-under-school/level-1.md %}#6-wine-cellar) in the Under-School as their place of business.
-They bully, steal, and occasionally harm other students in their quest for notoriety and riches. %% They dislike the Lawful Adventuring Party.  %%
+They bully, steal, and occasionally harm other students in their quest for notoriety and riches. <!-- They dislike the Lawful Adventuring Party. -->

 They seek to exterminate the pixies in the [Pixie Lair]({% link the-under-school/level-1.md %}#22-a-pixie-lair---room-1), steal their treasure, and secure the entire first level of the Under-School for their own, but require extra fighting power to do so.

 {: .statblock }
 > #### Gyleon Arnes - *Lv.
 1 Fighter*
-> **Appearance:** Round face, stocky.
+> **Appearance:** Round face, stocky. <br>
 > **Portrayal:** Leader of the Cellar Rats.
 Mean-spirited.
-Needs to always be right and for others to constantly affirm that to him.
+Needs to always be right and for others to constantly affirm that to him. <br>
 > **Hook:** Has an older brother who is a knight, and has felt overshadowed by him his whole life.
-Gyleon is determined to prove his worth by any means possible.
+Gyleon is determined to prove his worth by any means possible. <br>
 >
 > **Hit Points:** 8 **Armor:** 8 [11] (leather armor) **To-hit:** 19 [0] <br>
 > **Attack:** 1 × battle axe (1d8) <br>